backstage/backstage/docs/plugins/testing.md

 Note: wrapping in the test application **requires** you to do a `find()` or `dive()` since the wrapped component is now the application.

+# Debugging Jest Tests

+You can find it [here](https://backstage.io/docs/local-dev/cli-build-system#debugging-jest-tests)